wulkano/Kap/docs/plugins.md

 ### Record services

-A record service lets you add an entry to the Plugins submenu of the main context menu of the cropper.
+A record service lets you add an entry to the “Plugins” submenu of the main context menu of the cropper.
 A user can enable or disable the service and when enabled, the service can take action in different stages of the recording process.

 Record services are different from share and edit services, since they don't have one action but many hooks.

 The record service is a plain object defining some metadata and hooks:

 - `title`: The title used in the export menu.
-For example: `Share to GIPHY`.<br>The text should be in [title case](https://capitalizemytitle.com), for example, `Save to Disk`, not `Save to disk`.
+For example: `Share to GIPHY`.\
+  The text should be in [title case](https://capitalizemytitle.com), for example, `Save to Disk`, not `Save to disk`.
 - `configDescription`: A description displayed at the top of the configuration window.
 You can use this to explain the config options or link to API docs.
 Any links in this description will be parsed into clickable links automatically.
 - `config`: Definition of the config the plugins needs.
 [Read more below](#config).
 - `willStartRecording`: Function that is called before the recording starts.
 [Read more below.](#hooks)